Most frequent questions and answers

 If you have no work for all or some of your employees to do, then you can temporarily furlough them.
 The Government will cover up to 80% of wages to a maximum of £2,500 per month.
 You pay them through payroll and the Government reimburse you.
 The employee has to be on payroll on the 19th March 2020 to be eligible (note this was the 28th February but was changed on 15th April).

-The last date an employee can be furloughed for the first time is 10th June 2020.
+The last date an employee can be furloughed for the first time under the original scheme is 10th June 2020.
 Employees must have been furloughed for 3 consecutive weeks before 1st July 2020.

 From August 2020 the scheme becomes contributory but the employee will still receive 80%.